-These data can help provide a better understanding of the circumstances in which crashes and iniuries occur.
-NOTE: EDR data are recorded by your vehicle only if a non-trivial crash situation occurs: no data are recorded by the EDR under normal driving conditions and no personal data (e.g., name, gender, age, and crash location) are recorded.
-However, other parties. such as law enforcement, could combine the EDR data with the type of personally identifying data routinely acquired during a crash investigation.
+EDR data are recorded by your vehicle only if a non-trivial crash situation occurs; no data are recorded by the EDR under normal driving conditions and no personal data (e.g., name, gender, age, and crash location) are recorded.
+However, other parties, such as law enforcement, could combine the EDR data with the type of personally identifying data routinely acquired during a crash investigation.

 To read data recorded by an EDR, special equipment is required, and access to the vehicle or the EDR is needed.
 In addition to the vehicle manufacturer, other parties, such as law enforcement, that have the special equipment, can read the information if they have access to the vehicle or the EDR.

-GM will not access this data or share it with others except: with the consent of the vehicle owner or. if the vehicle is leased, with the consent of the lessee; in response to an official request by police or similar government office: as part of GM's defense of litigation through the discovery process; or, as required by law.
+GM will not access these data or share it with others except: with the consent of the vehicle owner or. if the vehicle is leased, with the consent of the lessee; in response to an official request by police or similar government office: as part of GM's defense of litigation through the discovery process; or, as required by law.
 Data that GM collects or receives may also be used for GM research needs or may be made available to others for research purposes, where a need is shown and the data is not tied to a specific vehicle or vehicle owner.

-OnStar[®]
+OnStar®